vdtaylor5022/WGU_MSDA/D205/Readme.md

-Data Cleaning continues building proficiency in the data analytics life cycle with data preparation skills.
-This course addresses exploring, transforming, and imputing data as well as handling outliers.
-Learners write code to manipulate, structure, and clean data as well as to reduce features in data sets.
+Data Acquisition builds proficiency in Structured Query Language (SQL) and the initial stages of the data analytics lifecycle.
+The course introduces relational databases.

 This is my course markup from D205.
 Below are the compentencies demonstrated.